 Our touch sense, or tactile sense, is a sense that most people are familiar with.
 It is one of the five senses you would have been taught about in school.
 The touch sense responds [...]

 This post defines and describes Sensory Issues Symptoms.
 It provides 3 checklists: SPD - Signs and symptoms of Sensory Processing Disorder Sensory Issues Symptoms of Sensory Modulation Challenges Sensory Issues Symptoms [...]

 Occupational therapists sometimes suggest sensory seating for children who are constantly fidgeting in their seat.
 There is a wide variety of different types of alternate seating on the market these days.
 Wobble cushions are [...]

+So what is proprioception?
 Proprioception is often called our hidden sixth sense.
-Our proprioceptors are located in our muscles and joints and they process information when we move.
-The stretch of our muscles and the position of [...]
+The cells of our body that sense proprioception are called proprioceptors.
+These are located in our muscles and joints and they process [...]

 The vestibular system is often called our balance sense.
 The system itself is located in the part of our inner ear called the vestibule, this is how it gets its name.
 The vestibule [...]